About the VCE

 Some VCE studies consist of more than 4 units.
 There are no restrictions within these studies on the number or combinations of units that students may undertake.
 For example, in VCE Applied Computing, students may obtain credit for Units 3 and 4 of both Data Analytics and Software Development.
 To obtain credit for a sequence, students must satisfactorily complete both Units 3 and 4 from the one study.

-There are credit restrictions on including equivalent units towards satisfactory VCE completion.
-If a student undertakes an equivalent study of a unit they have already satisfactorily completed, only one of these units can be included towards satisfactorily completing the VCE.
+There are restrictions on the number of equivalent units that can be credited towards satisfactory VCE completion.
+If a student undertakes a unit equivalent to one that they have already completed, only one of these units can count towards satisfying the minimum requirements for award of the VCE.

 Schools must run a

-VCE or VCE VM student eligibility report on VASS for all students and contact the
+VCE or VCE VM student eligibility report on VASS and contact the

 Student Records and Results Unit if the report reveals any concerns.